KellyThivo86/KellyThivo86/README.md

 - 👀 I’m interested in technology
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on robots
-- 📫 How to reach me phuongthi0411@gmail.com
+- 📫 How to reach me phuongthi0411@gmail.com and vothi86@outlook.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...